-Writer, director, and alleged trash can man Stephen Elliott requested a frankly staggering amount of personal information from Google, pursuant his defamation lawsuit against Moira Donegan, creator of the “Shitty Men in Media” list.
+Writer and director Stephen Elliott requested a frankly staggering amount of personal information from Google, pursuant his defamation lawsuit against Moira Donegan, creator of the “Shitty Men in Media” list.
 This week, Google responded with a gloriously hard pass.

 The list was a Google sheet that circulated for a few hours in October 2017; during its brief existence, women anonymously catalogued their experiences of sexual misconduct by over 70 men in the book, magazine, and digital publishing industry.
 Elliott’s entry included allegations of rape, sexual harassment, coercion, and general sleaziness.
 He has denied all of this, penning a very long and very tiresome essay on Quillette entitled, “How an Anonymous Accusation Derailed My Life.”

 In an essay published on the Cut in January 2018, Donegan identified herself as the creator of the list, amid rumors that Katie Roiphe would reveal her name in a forthcoming article for Harper’s.
 In October, Elliott filed a $1.5 million lawsuit against her and 30 “Jane Does,” contending libel and emotional distress, although Donegan estimates she took down the spreadsheet about 12 hours after initially posting it.

 On Thursday, we learned that Elliott’s attorneys had not only requested that Google turn over every draft of the document, but also, that the company disclose the identities of every person who edited the list, looked at it, emailed about it, and contributed to Elliott’s entry.
 In a letter dated Wednesday, January 23, however, the firm representing Google LLC — Perkins Cole — reiterated a stance the company took when Elliott first filed his lawsuit, which is that Google has no intention of helping him.